 BLI Has Teamed Up With the Best

-Joe Knight and Karen Berman have partnered with Harvard Business Review Press and notable individual contributors, for over a decade – publishing books, toolkits, articles, blogs, and videos to make business finance easier to understand and increase your financial intelligence.
+Joe Knight and Karen Berman have partnered with Harvard Business Review Press and notable individual contributors, for almost two decades – publishing book, toolkits, articles, blogs, and videos to make business finance easier to understand and increase your financial intelligence.

 Financial Intelligence Books: